Finished Work Pentecostalism: Background

 When Holiness Pentecostalism, the earliest form of Pentecostalism, emerged as a distinct movement within American Protestantism, it was through ministers with a Wesleyan-Holiness (Methodistic) background such as Charles Parham and William J. Seymour.
 John Wesley, the founder of Methodism, advocated Christian perfection that held that entire sanctification was indeed a definite work that was to follow conversion (the New Birth).
 Wesley drew on the idea of theosis to suggest that sanctification would cause a change in motivation that if nurtured would lead to a gradual perfecting of the believer.
 Thus while it was physically possible for a sanctified believer to sin, he or she would be empowered to choose to avoid sin.
 Wesley's teachings and Methodism gave birth to the holiness movement, which sought to propagate the Methodistic doctrine of entire sanctification (Christian perfection).
 Most advocates within the holiness movement, in accordance with Methodist theology, taught that sanctification had both instantaneous and progressive dimensions.
 They taught the availability of entire sanctification, which was a post-conversion experience.
 In this "second definite work of grace", the inclination to sin was removed and replaced by perfect love.
 The state of entire sanctification allowed the believer to turn his or her attention outward toward the advancement of the gospel.
 In contrast, the state of partial sanctification was said to turn the believer's attention to the interior spiritual struggle for holiness which in turn limited his or her usefulness to the church and society.
-Though the holiness movement arose primarily within Methodism, it made an impact on the Quaker tradition, as well as in certain Anabaptist, Baptist and Restorationist denominations.
+Though the holiness movement arose primarily within Methodism, it made an impact on the Quaker tradition, as well as in certain Anabaptist, Presbyterian, Baptist, and Restorationist denominations.

 Another movement stressing the importance of sanctification arose called the Higher Life movement, which centered around the Keswick Convention; the theology of the Higher Life movement is thus known as Keswickian theology.
 Keswickian theology differs from Wesleyan-Arminian (Methodist) theology.
 In time, significant Irvingite and Calvinist leaders became thoroughly embedded in the Higher Life movement.
 These included Charles Finney, William Boardman and Dwight L. Moody.
 These evangelicals of the Reformed tradition differed from their Wesleyan counterparts in that they rejected the holiness concept of a "second blessing" instead focusing on an "overcoming" life.
 Keswickian theology is most notable in the Christian and Missionary Alliance denomination.

 Though distinct from Keswickian (Higher Life) theology, the Finished Work Pentecostal doctrine was also propagated through ministers of a Reformed background, including Pentecostal clerics William Howard Durham.
 The Finished Work doctrine became popular among those accepting a belief in the Baptism of the Holy Spirit who came from Reformed backgrounds; these adherents are known as Finished Work Pentecostals.
 While accepting a belief in a Baptism of the Holy Spirit accompanied with glossolalia, Finished Work Pentecostals reject the teaching of entire sanctification (the second work of grace in Methodism).